MattHodge/Graphite-PowerShell-Functions/README.md

 ### Running Start-StatsToGraphite as a Service

 The following configuration can be used to run `Start-StatsToGraphite` as a service.

 Setting Name | Value
 --- | ---
 Path | C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe
-Startup Directory | C:\GraphitePowerShell
+Startup Directory | Leave Blank
-Options | -command "& { .
-C:\GraphitePowerShell\Graphite-PowerShell.ps1; Start-StatsToGraphite }"
+Options | -command "& { Import-Module -Name Graphite-PowerShell ; Start-StatsToGraphite }"

 ### Running Start-SQLStatsToGraphite as a Service

 The following configuration can be used to run `Start-SQLStatsToGraphite` as a service.

 Setting Name | Value
 --- | ---
 Path | C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe
-Startup Directory | C:\GraphitePowerShell
+Startup Directory | Leave Blank
-Options | -command "& { .
-C:\GraphitePowerShell\Graphite-PowerShell.ps1; Start-SQLStatsToGraphite }"
+Options | -command "& { Import-Module -Name Graphite-PowerShell ; Start-SQLStatsToGraphite }"

 If you want to remove a service, read the NSSM documentation [http://nssm.cc/commands](http://nssm.cc/commands) for instructions.

 ### Installing as a Service Using PowerShell
-1. Download nssm from [nssm.cc](http://nssm.cc) and save it into your `C:\GraphitePowerShell` directory
+1. Download nssm from [nssm.cc](http://nssm.cc) and save it into a directory
-2. Open an Administrative PowerShell console
+2. Open an Administrative PowerShell consolen and browse to the directory you saved NSSM
-3. Run `Start-Process -FilePath .\nssm.exe -ArgumentList 'install GraphitePowerShell "C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe" "-command "& { .
-C:\GraphitePowerShell\Graphite-PowerShell.ps1; Start-StatsToGraphite }"" ' -NoNewWindow -Wait`
+3. Run `Start-Process -FilePath .\nssm.exe -ArgumentList 'install GraphitePowerShell "C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe" "-command "& { Import-Module -Name Graphite-PowerShell ; Start-StatsToGraphite }"" ' -NoNewWindow -Wait`
 4. Check the service installed successfully `Get-Service -Name GraphitePowerShell`
 5. Start the service `Start-Service -Name GraphitePowerShell`

 ## <a name="functions">Included Functions</a>

-There are several functions that are exposed by the script which available to use in an ad-hoc manner.
+There are several functions that are exposed by the module which are available to use in an ad-hoc manner.

-For full help for these functions run the PowerShell command `Get-Help | <Function Name>`
+For a list of functions in the module, run `Get-Command -Module Graphite-PowerShell`.
+For full help for these functions run `Get-Help | <Function Name>`

 Function Name | Description
 --- | ---
-Start-StatsToGraphite | The function to collect Windows Performance Counters.
-This is an endless loop which will send metrics to Graphite.
-Start-SQLStatsToGraphite | The function to query SQL.
-This is an endless loop which will send metrics to Graphite.
+ConvertTo-GraphiteMetric | Takes the Windows Performance counter name and coverts it to something that Graphite can use.
+Send-BulkGraphiteMetrics | Sends several Graphite Metrics to a Carbon server with one request.
+Bulk requests save a lot of resources for Graphite server.
 Send-GraphiteEvent | Sends an event to Graphite using the Graphite Event API.
 More information about the events API can be found [in this blog post](http://obfuscurity.com/2014/01/Graphite-Tip-A-Better-Way-to-Store-Events).
-ConvertTo-GraphiteMetric | Takes the Windows Performance counter name and coverts it to something that Graphite can use.
 Send-GraphiteMetric | Allows you to send metrics to Graphite in an ad-hoc manner.
-Send-BulkGraphiteMetrics | Sends several Graphite Metrics to a Carbon server with one request.
-Bulk requests save a lot of resources for Graphite server.
-Convert-TimeZone | Converts from one time zone to another.
-Import-XMLConfig | Loads the XML Configuration file.
-Not really useful out side of the script.
+Start-SQLStatsToGraphite | The function to query SQL.
+This is an endless loop which will send metrics to Graphite.
+Start-StatsToGraphite | The function to collect Windows Performance Counters.
+This is an endless loop which will send metrics to Graphite.